 Student – any person who attends or has attended Wilkes Community College

 School Officials – Members of Wilkes Community College who act in the student’s educational interest within the limitations of their “need to know.”
-These may include faculty, administration, clerical and professional employees, and other persons who manage student education record information including student employees or agents.
+These may include faculty, administration, clerical and professional employees, Campus Police and Security, and other persons who manage student education record information including student employees or agents.
 It may also include contractors, volunteers, and others performing institutional functions.

 Education records – any record (in handwriting, print, tapes, film, or other medium) maintained by Wilkes Community College or an agent of the college which is directly related to the student except:

 - An employment record of an individual whose employment is not contingent upon the fact that he/she is a student, provided the record is used only in relation to the individual’s employment.

 - Records maintained by the Counseling Services if the records are used only for treatment of a student and made available only to those persons providing the treatment.

 - Alumni records which contain information about a student after he/she is no longer in attendance at Wilkes Community College and which do not relate to the person as a student.

 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 (An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution at any age.)
 These rights include:

 - The right to inspect and review the student’s education records within 45 days after the day Wilkes Community College receives a request for access.
 A student should submit to the Registrar’s Office a written request that identifies the record(s) the student wishes to inspect.
 The school official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.
 When a record contains information about more than one student, disclosure cannot include information regarding the other students.